Power Intelligence is the cognitive skill needed to understand, assess, and influence power dynamics.

 The quadrant above is for social exchanges.

-And this is an interesting category reminding us that power dynamics extends beyond social interactions, and that power intelligence also applies to any other competitive environment.
+And this is an interesting category reminding us that power dynamics extend beyond social interactions, and that power intelligence also applies to any other competitive environment.

 The “sping your wheels” guy has high drive, a good attitude for power, takes lots of action, and he might even be socially OK.